pietermn/S3-DB02-Q3/ReadMe.md

 ### MacOS
  - Add database file to `/Databases/Q3_Data/data`
- - Open the S3-DB02-Q3 folder in terminal and type `docker compose up -d` and press enter
+ - Open the S3-DB02-Q3 folder in terminal and type `docker compose --env-file ./.env up -d` and press enter
  - Wait till the docker containers are fully operational
  - Go in to the Frontend folder and open `clientapp` in terminal
  - Type `npm i` and press enter